About

 Director of coaching programs

-Jen Dionisio is a certified transformation coach, content strategy consultant, and educator.
-Her experience spans the tech, higher ed, and nonprofit industries.
 Her years of management experience include scaling up a content strategy practice from 5 people to 25 people, supporting the career growth of her reports and mentees, managing managers, and helping new managers establish a leadership style authentic to their values and core strengths.
 She's also a former professor at Drexel University and the University of the Arts.
-As a coach and facilitator at Active Voice, Jen helps people launch new chapters of their lives with intention and purpose.

 Emily Duncan

+Emily produces the Per My Last Email podcast and all our video content, coordinates projects and events, and helps us keep things in order.
 Outside of Active Voice, Emily is also a celebrated contemporary flutist and producer whose work combines music, technology, theater, and art.
 She holds bachelor’s degrees in music and English from The University of Iowa, and a master of music degree from The Juilliard School.
 She is currently based in New York City.

 Andrea Nwoke